takahideiwai/network-security/_episodes/PasswordCracking.md

 /etc/passwd file.
 On most Linux systems, only the root account has the ability to read the contents of the shadow file.

 **Step 1: View the /etc/passwd file.
 Open a terminal and type the following command**
+*cat /etc/passwd*

 ![Add ArpSpoof]({{ page.root }}/fig/arpspoof/add-arpspoof.png)